zengjixiang/jina/docs/concepts/serving/gateway/customization.md

 ### Runtime attributes

-Jina injects runtime attributes into the Gateway classes.
+Jina-serve injects runtime attributes into the Gateway classes.
 You can use them to set up your custom gateway:
-* `logger`: Jina logger object.
+* `logger`: Jina-serve logger object.
 * `streamer`: {class}`~jina.serve.streamer.GatewayStreamer`.
 Use this object to send Documents from the Gateway to Executors.
 Refer to {ref}`this section <gateway-streamer>` for more information.
 * `runtime_args`: `argparse.Namespace` object containing runtime arguments.
 * `port`: main port exposed by the Gateway.